zigurous/unity-debug-tools/README.md

 # Debug Tools

 The Debug Tools package contains assets and scripts for debugging Unity projects.
-Included in the package are scripts for enhanced console logging, comparing performance, displaying framerate, and more.
+Included in the package are scripts for enhanced console logging, benchmarking, displaying framerate, and more.
+The package also comes with shaders to visualize different vertex data.

 ## Installation